CONFRONTING WHAT'S NEXT

 Keeping Up with the Jetsons: What’s Next in AI, Machine Learning & Data Management

-Mini Keynote: Rajen Sheth, Head of AI/ML/Cloud, Google
+Mini Keynote: Rajen Sheth, Senior Director of Product Management (AI), Google Cloud

-Damian Garbaccio, EVP, Advertiser Direct & Marketing Cloud, Nielsen
+Damian Garbaccio, EVP of Advertiser Direct and Marketing Cloud, Nielsen

 What’s Next for Media Measurement

-Dave Poltrack, Chief Research Officer, CBS and President, CBS Vision
+David Poltrack, Chief Research Officer, CBS Corporation, President, CBS Vision

 What’s Next for Advertisers